Syracuse Crunch: Syracuse Hockey Hall of Fame

 On November 5, 2024, the Crunch announced the creation of the Syracuse Hockey Hall of Fame.
 The inaugural class included Crunch owner Howard Dolgon, longtime Onondaga County Deputy County Executive Ed Kochian, Crunch general partner Alan Taylor, Syracuse Blazers forward Brian Elwell, and former Crunch forward Scott Walker.
 The inaugural class was inducted on November 23, 2024.

+The second class of the Syracuse Hockey Hall of Fame featured three Crunch captains; Zenon Konopka, who played from the Crunch from 2007 to 2008, and signed a one-day contract on April 1, 2017 to retire as a member of the team; Mike Angelidis, who played for the Crunch from 2012 to 2016 and served as the captain for his entire tenure; and Gabriel Dumont, who played for the Crunch in from 2016 to 2019, and once again from 2021 to 2025, whilst serving as captain of the Crunch for the 2018–19 season, and the entirety of his second stint with the team.
+The class also featured George McPhee, who served as the team's general manager from 1994 to 1997.
+The second class was inducted on February 28, 2026.

 Syracuse hockey history

 American Hockey League teams that played in Syracuse: